marcelorl/todo-geru/README.md

 - reactstrap
   - Component's style
 - atomic design
-  - Pattern to split components that aren't connected to the store.
+  - Pattern to split presentacional components that aren't connected to the store.
 Please have a look in components folder to have a better understanding of its usage.

 ## installation